lucasjoliveau/doc/fr/developer/howtos/website_themes/translations.md

 To translate your pages with the Website Builder, go to your website and click on the language selector to switch to it.
-If your website was never translated to the target language, click Add a language…, select it in the pop-up window, and click Add.
+If your website was never translated to the target language, click **Add a language…** , select it in the pop-up window, and click **Add**.

-Click Translate to start translating.
+Click **Translate** to start translating.
 Depending on the language, some text is automatically translated and highlighted in green, while everything that should be translated manually is highlighted in yellow.

 ![Translate button](../../../_images/translate-button1.png)